Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Introduction

-\textbf{RQ3: What are the characteristics of the code changes made to the GPT-generated code? } GPT-generated code typically undergoes few modifications after its creation, with 22\% to 29\% of the code being changed across the five programming languages.
-The median number of added LOC ranges from 0 to 4 across the five programming languages, and the median number of deleted lines is zero, suggesting that only incremental adjustments are often necessary rather than extensive overhauls.
-Furthermore, only 3\% to 8\% of these modifications are due to bugs, indicating that the initial code quality is relatively high.
-The main types of bugs in the GPT-generated code include algorithm logic errors, code maintainability issues, and interface and dependency management issues.
+\textbf{RQ3: What are the characteristics of the code changes made to the self-admitted GPT-generated code? } When developers integrate the self-admitted GPT-generated code into GitHub projects, they may modify this code for various reasons over time.
+Upon investigation, we find that the GPT-generated code typically undergoes few modifications after its creation, with 8\% to 39\% of the code being changed across the five languages.
+The median number of added LOC ranges from 0 to 4 across the five languages, and the median number of deleted lines is 0, suggesting that only incremental adjustments are often necessary rather than extensive overhauls.
+Furthermore, only 4\% to 12\% of these modifications are due to bugs, indicating that the initial code quality is relatively high.
+The main types of bugs in the self-admitted GPT-generated code include algorithm logic errors, interface and dependency management issues, and grammar and semantic errors.
 Additionally, the most common reasons for non-bug-fix code changes are feature addition and refactoring.

-\textbf{RQ4: How do GPT-generated code and human-written code differ within the same project?} The median proportion of GPT-generated LOC to the total LOC in the projects varies from 0.01 to 0.03 across the five programming languages, indicating that GPT-generated code constitutes only a very small portion of the projects.
-Compared to human-written code with frequent changes, GPT-generated code undergoes very few modifications or bug fixes.
+\textbf{RQ4: How do the self-admitted GPT-generated code and code without explicit GPT-generation annotation differ within the same projects?} The median proportion of the self-admitted GPT-generated LOC to the total LOC in the projects varies from 0.02 to 0.03 across the five programming languages, indicating that the self-admitted GPT-generated code constitutes only a very small portion of the projects.
+Compared to code without explicit GPT-generation annotation \footnote{Code without explicit GPT-generation annotation likely consists mostly of manually written code, with a smaller portion that was generated by GPT but not self-admitted by developers.} with frequent changes, the self-admitted GPT-generated code undergoes very few changes or bug fixes.

 \textbf{RQ5: How do developers annotate GPT-generated code?} Most code comments only simply state that the code is generated by ChatGPT/Copilot without offering any additional information.
-A minority of code comments detail the timestamp of code generation (average 3\%), the prompt provided to ChatGPT/Copilot for code generation (average 4\%), the proportion of code generated by ChatGPT/Copilot (average 12\%), whether the generated code undergoes human modifications (average 4\%), and whether further testing or reviews are necessary or completed (average 11\%).
+A minority of comments detail the version of LLMs used (average 23\%), e.g., ChatGPT-3.5, Copilot, the timestamp of code generation (average 9\%), the prompt provided to ChatGPT/Copilot for code generation (average 11\%), the proportion of code generated by ChatGPT/Copilot in the snippet (average 4\%), whether the generated code undergoes human modifications (average 6\%), and whether further testing or reviews are necessary or completed (average 3\%).

 Our paper makes the following contributions: